n1k0/nicolas.perriault.net/pages/code/2010/symfony-nginx-php-fpm.md

         location / {
             # If the file exists as a static file serve it directly without
-            # running all the other rewite tests on it
+            # running all the other rewrite tests on it
             if (-f $request_filename) {
                 expires max;
                 break;